 - Use the other icons in the toolbar to set other formatting, like bolding or lists.

-To learn more about formatting your text, visit Styling and formatting text.
+To learn more about formatting your text, visit Formatting and styling text.

 Tip: To change fonts and colors of your text, use the Style Editor.
 To learn more, visit Changing fonts.